 Cabbage and Eggs

-½ small head of cabbage, discard the hard dense core, slice the cabbage thinly into shreds between one-eight and one-quarter of an inch wide
+½ small head of cabbage, cored and sliced into shreds between 1/8 and 1/4 inch wide

 2 large eggs